 Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can interfere with the flame sensor’s ability to function properly, which can end up causing the heating system to malfunction.

 The way to determine if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
 If a dirty flame sensor is the culprit, the technician will clean the sensor with steel wool.
 If dirt was the only factor, we will see a notably higher amp reading.
 If the reading does not change, the technician will carry on with the furnace repair diagnostic process.

-If you aren’t certain your heating system is going to outlast these last few weeks of winter, give Comfort Masters Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a no-charge in-home estimate on a new furnace.
+If you aren’t confident your furnace is going to make it through these last few weeks of winter, give Comfort Masters Service Experts a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new heating system.

 Student loan debt in the United States has been a growing problem for years.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh the...
 Continue reading